-Scary ghost stories have been told around the world for centuries.
-Popular scary stories generally have an underlying message or warning about engaging in a particular activity.
-For example, the "Sea Hag of Lake Erie" story warns sailors not to let down their guard after a storm has passed.
-Another example is "The Legend of Sleepy Hollow," which warns people not to wander roads alone at night.
-Whether you enjoy folklore, urban legends or real ghost stories, the following chilling tales will give you the willies!
+Famous ghost stories are always scary.
+Many scary stories have been told around the world for centuries.
+Some famous and popular ghost stories have an underlying scary message or warning about engaging in a particular activity.
+For example, in the famous ghost stories of the "Sea Hag of Lake Erie," the story warns sailors not to let down their guard after a storm has passed.
+Another scary ghost story, "The Legend of Sleepy Hollow" warns people not to wander roads alone at night.
+Whether you enjoy real folklore, urban legends or real scary ghost stories, the following chilling ghost tales will give you the willies!

 Famous Scary Ghost Stories

-There are many scary stories that have become famous, due in part to the fact that there is some element of truth to them.
-The following stories have been around for decades, and still scare people to this day.
+There are many scary ghost stories that became famous because they had some element of truth within their tales of horror.
+The following stories have been around for decades and still scare people to this day.

 Black Aggie: A Grieving Statue